jarobinson-121/CS260-Startup/conflictTest.md

 This is a bunch of random text to test out this stupid thing.

-Change from my dev environment.
+But I think this is better for my dev environment.

 I am adding a change from Github to test the fetch function.